 There may be development types not specifically mentioned in the development controls that may increase exposure of the community to nuisance mosquitoes.
-These may include developments including sporting fields, parklands, playing fields, or nature walks where the risk of mosquito exposure to the community may be high.
+These may include developments including sporting fields, parklands, playing fields, or nature walks where the risk of mosquito exposure to the community may be high a.
+Minimise nuisance and health risk associated with mosquitoes through minimising contact between humans and mosquitoes.